Novel Bounds From The Weak Gravity and Festina Lente Conjectures: The Magnetic FLC and its applications

 It is well known that the SM Higgs quartic coupling runs into negative values at a scale $\sim 10^{9} - 10^{16}$ GeV, depending on the mass of the top quark.
 This running is usually interpreted as a sign of NP, and the Higgs potential is assumed to deviate from the SM,

-As we saw above, the magnetic form on the FLC suggests that there is a cutoff scale $\Lambda$ of the EFT associated with any gauged $U(1)$, and it would be interesting to see what this implies for the Higgs vacuum (in)stability.
+As we saw above, the magnetic form of the FLC suggests that there is a cutoff scale $\Lambda$ on the EFT associated with any gauged $U(1)$, and it would be interesting to see what this implies for the Higgs vacuum (in)stability.
 We first define $\lambda_{\text{eff}} \equiv 4V_{\text{eff}}/h^{4}$ as the effective Higgs quartic coupling.
 Then, the magnetic form of the FLC implies that